-2018 COMPARATIVE RESULTS TARGET GROWTH RATE FROM 2018 RESULTS 2019 TARGET 2019 ACTUAL RESULTS ACHIEVEMENT(%) Total Revenue \$5,222M 2.8% \$5,366M \$5,306M 62% Operating Income \$1,027M 3.2% \$1,060M \$1,074M 139% Overall Achievement 101%
+2019 COMPARATIVE RESULTS TARGET GROWTH RATE FROM 2019 RESULTS 2020 TARGET 2020 ACTUAL RESULTS ACHIEVEMENT(%) Total Revenue \$5,161M 2.8% \$5,305M \$4,918M 0% Operating Income \$1,035M 7.0% \$1,107M \$1,031M 0% Overall Achievement 0%

-2019 target and actual results exclude Argentina inflation and are shown at constant currency, calculated assuming no changes in the currency exchange rates from 2018 currency exchange rates.
-For comparative purposes, the 2018 Comparative Results for Revenue and Operating Income represent 2018 actual results under the Annual Incentive Plan, but adjusted to exclude Speedpay and Paymap due to the 2019 dispositions of such businesses.
-The performance grid provided payout opportunities for performance ranging from \$5,287M to \$5,527M for revenue and \$1,039M to \$1,094M for operating income.
+2020 target and actual results exclude Argentina inflation and are shown at constant currency, calculated assuming no changes in the currency exchange rates from 2019 currency exchange rates.
+For comparative purposes, the 2019 Comparative Results for Revenue and Operating Income represent 2019 actual results under the Annual Incentive Plan, but adjusted to exclude Speedpay and Paymap due to the 2019 dispositions of such businesses.
+The performance grid provided payout opportunities for performance ranging from \$5,202M to \$5,460M for revenue and \$1,076M to \$1,138M for operating profit.

-When the financial and strategic performance measures were established, and consistent with prior years, the committee determined that the effect of currency fluctuations, acquisitions and divestitures, including related costs, restructuring, and other significant charges not included in the Company's internal 2019 financial plan should be excluded from the payout calculations to more closely align payouts with the underlying operating performance of the business.
-Accordingly, during 2019, the performance grid was adjusted to reflect the dispositions of Speedpay and Paymap in May 2019.
+When the financial and strategic performance measures were established, and consistent with prior years, the committee determined that the effect of currency fluctuations, acquisitions and divestitures, including related costs, restructuring, and other significant charges not included in the Company's internal 2020 financial plan should be excluded from both the establishment of goals as well as the determination of payout calculations to more closely align with the underlying operating performance of the business.

-As it had in previous years, the Compensation Committee set the 2019 financial performance goals by establishing a grid based on the Company's revenue and operating income.
+As it had in previous years, the Compensation Committee set the 2020 financial performance goals by establishing a grid based on the Company's revenue and operating income.
 These performance measures were used in order to tie annual incentive compensation to measures of the Company's financial performance that the committee deemed meaningful to and readily accessible by our investors.

-The Compensation Committee established the performance goal grid and corresponding payout percentages based upon input from management regarding the Company's expected performance in the upcoming year.
+The Compensation Committee established the performance goal grid and corresponding payout percentages based upon input from management regarding the Company's expected performance in the upcoming year, which did not take into account the impact of the COVID-19 global pandemic, the extent of which was not foreseen at the time.
 The committee designed the grid to encourage strong, focused performance by our executives.
-The 2019 performance goal grid provided a payout of 100% of target if the Company achieved its internal operating plan for operating income and revenue (revenue of approximately \$5.4 billion and operating income of approximately \$1.1 billion, each measured on a constant currency basis), with a maximum initial payout level of 175% of target if revenue and operating income grew by 5.9% and 6.5%, respectively, as compared to 2018 actual performance.
+The 2020 performance goal grid provided a payout of 100% of target if the Company achieved its internal operating plan at the time for operating income and revenue, with a maximum initial payout level of 175% of target if revenue and operating income grew by 5.8% and 10.0%, respectively, as compared to 2019 actual performance.